As a dedicated cook or professional chef, it is not unusual to have big sets of more than a dozen different types of kitchen knives in use at once.

 Since a boning knife is designed to remove meat from the bone, it tends to be thicker and have better force endurance.
 The fillet knife, meanwhile, is made to cut thin fish slices and thus is typically thinner, longer, and more flexible.

-In fact, the distinctions are so small the two knives can substitute each other in most cases.
+In fact, the distinctions are so small the two types of knives can substitute each other in most cases.
 Knife makers sometimes merge the two, hence the emergence of the boning fillet knife.
 If you’re a sushi and sashimi pro or a chicken boning pro, you’d probably notice the differences.
 Other than that, either of the two should be sufficient for casual home cooking.